GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 ### Load the supporting data actions

-To enable the **Send SMS** button which sends the Microsoft Teams video session URL to the customer, you must import two more data actions.
+To enable the **Send SMS** button that sends the Microsoft Teams video session URL to the customer, you must import two more data actions.
 * [Import Create Teams video meeting data action](#import-create-teams-video-meeting-data-action "Goes to the Import Create Teams video meeting data action section")
 * [Send SMS data action](#send-sms-data-action "Goes to the Send SMS data action section")

 ### Import Create Teams video meeting data action
 The Create Teams Video Meeting data action uses the authenticated token supplied by other data actions to request a new Microsoft Teams video meeting URL.

-1. Download the *Create-Teams-Meeting.custom.json* file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
+1. Download the `Create-Teams-Meeting.custom.json` file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.

 2. Navigate to **Integrations** > **Actions** and click **Import**.

    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-3. Select the *Create-Teams-Meeting.custom.json* file and associate with the web services data action you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section and click **Import Action**.
+3. Select the `Create-Teams-Meeting.custom.json` file and associate with the web services data action that you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section and click **Import Action**.

    ![Import the Create Teams video meeting data action](images/4BImportCreateTeamsVideoMeetingDataAction.png "Select the Create Teams meeting JSON file to import it")

 ### Send SMS data action
 This data action creates and sends an SMS message that contains the Microsoft Teams video meeting URL to the customer.
 The Create Teams Video Meeting data action that you configured creates the URL.

-1. Download the *Send-SMS.custom.json* file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
+1. Download the `Send-SMS.custom.json` file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.
 2. Navigate to **Integrations** > **Actions** and click **Import**.

    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-3. Select the *Send-SMS.custom.json* file and associate with the web services data action you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section and click **Import Action**.
+3. Select the `Send-SMS.custom.json` file and associate with the web services data action you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section and click **Import Action**.

    ![Import the Send the SMS data action](images/5BImportSendSMSDataAction.png "Import the SMS data action")

 ### Import and publish the script
-You need to import the script *Send-SMS-with-Teams-Video-URL.script* that references the created data actions.
-The script generates the **Escalate to Teams** button for agents during an active interaction with the customer.
-It also sends an SMS that contains the Microsoft Teams video URL to the customer.
+Import the `Send-SMS-with-Teams-Video-URL.script` file that references the created data actions.
+The script creates the **Escalate to Teams** button for agents during an active interaction with the customer.
+When the agent clicks the button, it sends an SMS that contains the Microsoft Teams video URL to the customer.

-1. Download the *Send-SMS-with-Teams-Video-URL.script* file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
+1. Download the `Send-SMS-with-Teams-Video-URL.script` file from the [microsoft-teams-blueprint repo](https://github.com/MyPureCloud/microsoft-teams-blueprint "Opens the GitHub repo") GitHub repository.
 Save this file to your local desktop to import it into Genesys Cloud.

 2. Navigate to **Admin** > **Contact Center** > **Scripts** and click **Import**.

    ![Import the script](images/6AImportScript.png "Import the script")

-3. Select the downloaded *Send-SMS-with-Teams-Video-URL.script* file.
+3. Select the downloaded `Send-SMS-with-Teams-Video-URL.script` file.

    ![Import the send SMS script](images/6BImportSendSMSScript.png "Import the SMS script")